AliFeruz/tailwind-theme/README.md

 # React + TypeScript + Vite

+Explore the impact of clean architecture principles in theming — including how it influences and impacts web applications.
+We’ll focus on using CSS variables in Tailwind CSS to make theming easy to maintain.

+SRC of this project: https://www.sitepoint.com/theming-tailwind-css-variables-clean-architecture/#understandingcleanarchitectureintheming

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: